Edward Burne-Jones: Marriage and family

 In 1856 Burne-Jones became engaged to Georgiana "Georgie" MacDonald (1840–1920), one of the MacDonald sisters.
 She was training to be a painter, and was the sister of Burne-Jones's old school friend.
-The couple married in 1860, after which she made her own work in woodcuts, and became a close friend of George Eliot.
+The couple married on 9 June 1860, after which she made her own work in woodcuts, and became a close friend of George Eliot.
 (Another MacDonald sister married the artist Sir Edward Poynter, a further sister married the ironmaster Alfred Baldwin and was the mother of the Prime Minister Stanley Baldwin, and yet another sister was the mother of Rudyard Kipling.
 Kipling and Baldwin were thus Burne-Jones's nephews by marriage).

 Georgiana gave birth to a son, Philip, in 1861.
-In the winter of 1864, she became gravely ill with scarlet fever and gave birth to a second son who died soon thereafter.
+In the winter of 1864, she became gravely ill with scarlet fever and gave birth to a second son, Christopher, who died soon thereafter.
 The family then moved to 41 Kensington Square, and their daughter Margaret was born there in 1866.

 In 1867 Burne-Jones and his family settled at the Grange, an 18th-century house set in a garden in North End, Fulham, London.
-For the 1870s Burne-Jones did not exhibit, following a number of bitterly hostile attacks in the press, and a passionate affair (described as the "emotional climax of his life") with his Greek model Maria Zambaco, which ended with her trying to commit suicide by throwing herself in Regent's Canal.
+For the 1870s Burne-Jones did not exhibit, following a number of bitterly hostile attacks in the press, and a passionate affair (described as the "emotional climax of his life") with his Greek model Maria Zambaco, which ended with her trying to commit suicide by throwing herself into Regent's Canal.

-During these difficult years Georgiana developed a friendship with Morris, whose wife Jane had fallen in love with Rossetti.
+During these difficult years, Georgiana developed a friendship with Morris, whose wife Jane had fallen in love with Rossetti.
 Morris and Georgie may have been in love, but if he asked her to leave her husband, she refused.
 In the end, the Burne-Joneses remained together, as did the Morrises, but Morris and Georgiana were close for the rest of their lives.